iKunalmathur/minimal-ecommerce/README.md

 - User Authentication with JWT & Bcrypt.
 - MySQL + Prisma ORM.
-- Express for backend.
+- Node JS + Express for backend.
-- Next JS for frontend.
+- Next JS + Bootstrap 5 for frontend.

+## Getting Started

+Clone Repo and follow setup guide of each application.